Phonics and Early Reading

 For more information on 'Read, Write, Inc phonics' visit the Ruth Miskin website www.ruthmiskin.com/parents which has many videos to help you help your child.

 See also the handy PDF below with more information on how your child is taught to read at Hodge Clough Primary and for useful tips with supporting your child to read at home.

 |RWI phonics information for parents||[pdf 806KB]|

 Reading, Phonics and Spelling

-Guided Reading continues in KS1 on a daily basis, allowing children the opportunity to engage in reading activities.
+Guided Reading happens in KS1 on a weekly basis, allowing children the opportunity to engage in reading activities.
 Discrete comprehension sessions are also taught, on a whole class basis, to develop a range of reading skills.

-Towards the end of KS1, children will be introduced to a spelling scheme, Read, Write inc, where new spelling rules are learnt every week and practiced on a daily basis in school during the school’s 15 minute spelling lesson.
-Spelling Log Books will be sent home with practice words and activities weekly.
+Towards the end of KS1, children will be introduced to a systematic spelling programme, where new spelling rules are learnt every week and practised on a daily basis in school.
+Spelling Log Books will be sent home with focus words and activities weekly.

-The spelling scheme follows on throughout KS2, ensuring that children continue to learn spellings of age appropriate words in line with the New Curriculum.
+The spelling scheme follows on throughout KS2, ensuring that children continue to learn spellings of age appropriate words in line with the curriculum.